Iona Rozeal Brown: Influences

-Rozeal’s work looks at African American culture and how it has touched upon other cultures around the world, specifically Japanese culture.
+Rozeal's work looks at African American culture and how it has touched upon other cultures around the world, specifically Japanese culture.
 As a child, Rozeal accounts one of her first interactions with Japanese culture when attending a Kabuki theater performance.
 This type of theatrical performance, dating back to the seventeenth century, is known for its elaborate costumes and dramatized production.

-Later in her life, while attending school at the San Francisco Art Institute, Rozeal’s curiosity with Japanese culture grew with her encounter with the Ganguro.
+Later in her life, while attending school at the San Francisco Art Institute, Rozeal's curiosity with Japanese culture grew with her encounter with the Ganguro.
 Ganguro, sometimes referred to as Gyaru, is a fashion style that developed in the mid-1990s.
-With this trend, young Japanese women would darken their skin, bleach their hair and wear brightly coloured extravagant outfits.
+With this trend, young Japanese women would darken their skin, bleach their hair and wear brightly colored extravagant outfits.
 This plays a large role in her artwork.
-Brown expresses mixed feelings about the trend saying that this fetishization of blackness is “pretty weird, and a little offensive” (Genocchio 2004).
+Brown expresses mixed feelings about the trend saying that this fetishization of blackness is "pretty weird, and a little offensive" (Genocchio 2004).

 With this curiosity and inspiration developing during her undergraduate studies, she was determined to learn and explore the Ganguro phenomenon.
 Rozeal travelled abroad to Japan in 2001.
 Brown was interested in the artistic appropriation of African American cultural traditions.
-Given this, she is concerned with the construction of global identity and as a result there is an emergence of the Post-Soul Aesthetic in her artwork.
+Given this, she is concerned with the construction of global identity and as a result there is an emergence of the Post-Soul aesthetic in her artwork.
 Her experiences abroad helped shape her questions regarding the global reconstruction and fascination of African American culture and identity.

 This introduction to Afro-Asian culture extended beyond the Ganguro phenomenon and childhood exposure to Kabuki theater but also hip-hop culture.
-Discussed in an interview in the Spring of 2003, Brown expresses that there is a well-established relationship between African American hip-hop and the influences on Asian cultures.
+Discussed in an interview in the spring of 2003, Brown expresses that there is a well-established relationship between African American hip-hop and the influences on Asian cultures.
 Rozeal indicates that music that this plays a huge role in both her life and work.

-Style and Technique
+Style and technique

 The artist is trained in the traditional artistry of Japanese Ukiyo-e.
-This style was produced in the mid-1700s and was often produced as woodblock prints and paintings and in literal terms means ‘pictures of the floating world’.
-Artists often depict Kabuki actors, geishas, flora and fauna, landscapes, etc. Unlike early colour Ukiyo-e pieces, in which colours tended to be softer Rozeal’s work is very pigmented and colourful.
+This style was produced in the mid-1700s and was often produced as woodblock prints and paintings and in literal terms means 'pictures of the floating world'.
+Artists often depict Kabuki actors, geishas, flora and fauna, landscapes, etc. Unlike early color Ukiyo-e pieces, in which colours tended to be softer Rozeal's work is very pigmented and colorful.
 This was a more contemporary adaptation of ukiyo-e.
 Lighting and shading adds depth to pieces of work thus it is surprising Rozeal manages to maintain one-dimensionality.
 This means that the work is created on a flat surface, there is no depth to the illustrations.

-Selected Exhibitions and Collections
+Selected exhibitions and collections

 Rozeal's work has been exhibited around the world.
 She has been featured in a number of solo exhibitions at numerous galleries and institutions including: